jsarafajr/jsarafajr.github.io/_posts/2015-08-30-Accessing-to-AngularJS-from-the-Console.md

 ---

-There are a set of scenarious when you need to get angular variables such as scopes, services, values etc. from the developer's console to debug.
+There are a set of scenarios when you need to get angular variables such as scopes, services, values etc. from the developer console to debug.
 Angular provide methods to do this.

 ## angular.element
 Angular provide a function [angular.element()](https://docs.angularjs.org/api/ng/function/angular.element) which wraps a raw DOM element or HTML string as a jQuery element (jqLite).